-The cardiovascular interventional technologist collects pertinent information regarding equipment, procedures and the work environment.
+The cardiac interventional and vascular interventional technologist collects pertinent information regarding equipment, procedures and the work environment.

 The planning and provision of safe and effective medical services relies on the collection of pertinent information about equipment, procedures and the work environment.